P. J. Cowan: Early life

-The 1930s were depression years, and there was no money for books.
+The 1930s were depression years, and Cowan's family had no money to spare for books.
 Cowan's mother would make up stories to entertain her two daughters.
 From age three until age nine, Cowan lived at Sacred Heart Orphanage and Boarding School on Sprague Street in Pueblo, Colorado, where she struggled with dyslexia, which prevented her from being able to read.
 As the nuns read to the class, she memorized the stories she liked until she knew them by heart.
 These experiences gave her a lasting love of the art of storytelling.

 Pricilla attended Granite High School in Salt Lake City.
-In her senior year she met William Loveland. they were married in 1952 in Salt Lake City.
+In her senior year, she met William Loveland.
+They were married in 1952 in Salt Lake City.
 They had two children, Jolene Marie and Michael Bruce Loveland.
 They divorced in 1955.
-She later married Ralph Colvin in Portland Oregon. they had five sons.
+She later married Ralph Colvin in Portland Oregon.
+They had five sons.
 Kelly James, Ralph Clifford, Steven Daniel, Robert Henry, and Thomas Harrison Colvin.